Colonel John Wheeler Middle School

 - Students should treat each other the way they wish they were treated.

 - All students should be prepared for class each day with music, instrument, pencil, and any other necessary item needed for class.
 Students who forget equipment will receive a grade deduction and/or lunch detention(s).

 - Instruments and materials should be treated with care and respect.
 This includes performing regular maintenance on your instrument (oil, grease, pad changes, etc..)
 Not having a properly working instrument will affect your child’s class performance.
 Also, students should never switch instruments.

-- Gum, candy, pop, and other food items are not allowed in the band room at Taft Middle Schools at any time.
+- Gum, candy, pop, and other food items are not allowed in the band room at Wheeler Middle School at any time.

 - Band is a yearlong course.
 Students are signed up for four nine-week grading periods.
-Students are not able to drop band until the end of the school year.
+Students are not able initiate a band withdrawal until the end of the school year.

 - Cell phones are not to be used to during rehearsal time.

 Tardy Procedure – What should I do when I’m TARDY?

 - If you have a pass, place it in the box by the door.

 - If you come in late without a pass, sign the logbook.